-- Election and removal of directors and board vacancies: We expect that directors will be elected by a plurality vote.
-Our board of directors will have the right to increase or decrease the size of the board and to fill vacancies on the board.
-Directors may be removed only for cause by the affirmative vote of the holders of at least of the votes that all our stockholders would be entitled to cast in an annual election of directors.
-Only our board of directors will be authorized to fill vacant directorships.
-In addition the number of directors constituting our board of directors may be set only by resolution adopted by a majority vote of our entire board of directors.
-These provisions prevent stockholders from increasing the size of our board of directors and gaining control of our board of directors by filling the resulting vacancies with its own nominees. - Requirements for advance notification of stockholder nominations and proposals: We expect that we will have advance notice procedures with respect to stockholder proposals and the nomination of candidates for election as directors that will specify certain requirements as to the timing, form and content of a stockholder's notice.
+- Election and removal of directors and board vacancies: Our Amended Bylaws provide that directors will be elected by a plurality vote.
+Our Amended Certificate and Amended Bylaws also provide that our board of directors has the right to increase or decrease the size of the board and to fill vacancies on the board.
+Directors may be removed only for cause by the affirmative vote of the holders of at least 662/3% of the votes that all our stockholders would be entitled to cast in an annual election of directors.
+Only our board of directors is authorized to fill vacant directorships.
+In addition the number of directors constituting our board of directors may be set only by resolution adopted by a majority vote of the directors then in office.
+These provisions prevent stockholders from increasing the size of our board of directors and gaining control of our board of directors by filling the resulting vacancies with its own nominees. - Requirements for advance notification of stockholder nominations and proposals: Our Amended Bylaws establish advance notice procedures with respect to stockholder proposals and the nomination of candidates for election as directors that specify certain requirements as to the timing, form and content of a stockholder's notice.
 Business that may be conducted at an annual meeting of stockholders will be limited to those matters properly brought before the meeting.
-These provisions may make it more difficult for our stockholders to bring matters before our annual meeting of stockholders or to nominate directors at annual meetings of stockholders. - No written consent of stockholders: We expect to require that all stockholder actions be taken by a vote of the stockholders at an annual or special meeting, and that stockholders may not take any action by written consent in lieu of a meeting.
-This limit may lengthen the amount of time required to take stockholder actions and would prevent the amendment of our Amended Bylaws or removal of directors by our stockholders without holding a meeting of stockholders. - No stockholder ability to call special meetings: We expect that only a majority of the members of our board of directors then in office may be able to call special meetings of stockholders and only those matters set forth in the notice of the special meeting may be considered or acted upon at a special meeting of stockholders. - Amendments to certificate of incorporation: We expect that any amendment to our Amended Certificate will be required to be approved by a majority of our board of directors as well as, if required by law or the Amended Certificate, a majority of the outstanding shares entitled to vote on the amendment and a majority of the outstanding shares of each class entitled to vote thereon as a class, except that the amendment of provisions relating to must be approved by not less than of the outstanding shares entitled to vote on the amendment, and not less than of the outstanding shares of each class entitled to vote thereon as a class.
+These provisions may make it more difficult for our stockholders to bring matters before our annual meeting of stockholders or to nominate directors at annual meetings of stockholders. - No written consent of stockholders: Our Amended Certificate provides that all stockholder actions be taken by a vote of the stockholders at an annual or special meeting, and that stockholders may not take any action by written consent in lieu of a meeting.
+This limit may lengthen the amount of time required to take stockholder actions and would prevent the amendment of our Amended Bylaws or removal of directors by our stockholders without holding a meeting of stockholders. - No stockholder ability to call special meetings: Our Amended Certificate and Amended Bylaws provide that only a majority of the members of our board of directors then in office may be able to call special meetings of stockholders and only those matters set forth in the notice of the special meeting may be considered or acted upon at a special meeting of stockholders. - Amendments to certificate of incorporation and bylaws: Any amendment to our Amended Certificate will be required to be approved by a majority of our board of directors as well as, if required by law or the Amended Certificate, a majority of the outstanding shares entitled to vote on the amendment and a majority of the outstanding shares of each class entitled to vote thereon as a class, except that the amendment of provisions to board classification, stockholder action, certificate amendments, and liability of directors must be approved by not less than 662/3% of the outstanding shares entitled to vote on the amendment, voting together as a single class.
+Any amendment to our Amended Bylaws must be approved by either a majority of our board of directors or not less than 662/3% of the outstanding shares entitled to vote on the amendment, voting together as a single class.